FAQs (Frequently Asked Questions)

 What do I need to bring to rehearsals?

 Three things – a willingness to learn, a sharp pencil (ideally with a soft rubber attached) and a bottle of water.
+Plus your music, once it has been allocated to you.

 Where will I sit?